 North Cornwall Coast Path: Westward Ho! to Padstow

-We offer two different holidays from Westward Ho! to Padstow – choose from 7 or 9 days walking, depending on how far you want to walk each day.
-This section of the SWCP is one of the toughest sections due to its many ascents and descents in a more remote environment.
+We offer two holidays from Westward Ho! to Padstow.
+Choose from 7 or 9 days walking, depending on how far you want to walk each day.
+This is one of the toughest sections of the coast path due to its many ascents and descents in a more remote environment.

-This is the longest of our holidays from Westward Ho! to Padstow.
-There are some longer walking days on this itinerary but manageable by most fit walkers.
+This is the longer of our holidays from Westward Ho! to Padstow.
+There are some longer walking days on this holiday but manageable by most fit walkers.
 The route is still a challenge with some steep climbs but you’ll find on some days the mileages aren’t too long which gives you plenty of time to explore!

 |Day 1||Travel to Westward Ho! for your first nights accommodation|